Let’s look at one of the most confusing terms in AdTech

 So many different companies with very diverse angles and offerings call themselves Ad Networks.

-Although there are many self-described Ad Networks out there all doing seemingly different things, there’s still a solid definition available, even if it is broad.
+And although there are many self-described Ad Networks out there all doing seemingly different things, there’s still a solid definition available – even if it is broad.

 An Ad Network is a company that joins those with digital ad inventory to those looking to buy/place digital ads.